COVID-19 (coronavirus) Update

 All Bureau of Engraving and Printing public tours have been suspended as a contingency related the COVID-19 situation.

-Public tours of the State Department are temporarily suspended through April 5, 2020.
+Public tours of the State Department are temporarily suspended until further notice.

 All Smithsonian museums are temporarily closed to support the effort to contain the spread of COVID-19.
 A re-opening date has not been announced.
-The Smithsonian Institute will provide updates on a week-to-week basis.
+The Smithsonian's National Zoo has reopened on a limited capacity with free, timed-entry passes available here.